Green-Bat/ArkhamSpeedrunningWiki.github.io/VD-Origins.md

 # Quickfire Multibatarangs

-On PC, you can bind Quickfire Multibatarangs to a keyboard input.
+On PC, you can bind Quickfire Multibatarangs (Gadget 4) to a keyboard input.
 This is heavily used in combat and predator encounters.

 # Mousewheel